godotengine/godot-docs/classes/class_arvrserver.rst

 - :ref:`ARVRInterface<class_ARVRInterface>` **get_interface** **(** :ref:`int<class_int>` idx **)** const

-Gets the interface registered at a given index in our list of interfaces.
+Returns the interface registered at a given index in our list of interfaces.

 ----